DomRRuggeri/DomRRuggeri.github.io/index.md

 maintaining printing environment.
 Provided and assisted with shared file services for end-users.

 #### Key Achievements
 *    Established relations with various print vendors to implement a replacement of in-place printing environment, cutting annual cost on toner, hardware, and maintenance.<br><br>
-*    Evaluated, and presented available options for a print environment refresh to decision- making management.<br><br>
+*    Evaluated, and presented available options for a print environment refresh to decision-making management.<br><br>
 *    Created software packages and configurations for remote deployment.<br><br>

 * * *